-“Electric cars are leaving gas-guzzlers in the dust,” stated David Masur, Executive Director of PennEnvironment and a co-author of “Plugging In.”
+“Electric cars are leaving gas-guzzlers in the dust in Harrisburg” stated David Masur, Executive Director of PennEnvironment Research & Policy Center.
 “We have an opportunity to make a positive change after more than a century of vehicles spewing pollutants into the air.
 Local and state officials who want to plug into this opportunity need to commit to an EV-friendly infrastructure as smooth and fast as possible.”

 In particular, the report calls on local officials to implement the following EV-friendly policies:

 Access to public charging stations